TheTeaCat/lastfm-tag-cloud/README.md

 Now we have all the data, we can start using it.

-A "score" is created for each tag as the sum of the products of the scores of the tag on each artist and your scrobbles of that artist.
-For example, "Indie Pop" from the example above would have a score of `(100/100 * 2019) + (60/100 * 1330) = 2541.4`.
+A `score` is created for each tag as the sum of the products of the scores of the tag on each artist and your scrobbles of that artist.
+For example, "Indie Pop" from the example above would have a `score` of `(100/100 * 2019) + (60/100 * 1330) = 2541.4`.

-This score of each tag is then scaled (multiplied) by:
+This `score` of each tag is then scaled (multiplied) by:

-- The sum of the `count` of that tag on the artists in your sample, divided by the `total` of that tag from the `tag.getinfo` endpoint (this captures how much of the total uses of that tag fall within your sample).
+- The sum of the `count` of that tag on the artists in your sample, divided by the `total` of that tag from the `tag.getInfo` endpoint (this is intended to capture how much of the total uses of that tag fall within your sample).
 - The number of artists within your sample that are tagged that tag, squared.
-- The base-10 logarithm of the `reach` of that tag from the `tag.getinfo` endpoint (so, a tag gets twice as big for every factor of 10 people that use it - 1 would be half the size of 10, 10 half the size of 100, 100 of 1000...).
+- The base-10 logarithm of the `reach` of that tag from the `tag.getInfo` endpoint (so, a tag gets twice as big for every factor of 10 people that use it - 1 would be half the size of 10, 10 half the size of 100, 100 of 1000...).

 For "Indie Pop", this would be `2541.4 * ((100 + 60) / 367857) * 2^2 * log_10(64939) = ~21.28`.